codeofnode/architecture/upon_a_release.md

 - A release happens whenever we are about to raise a pr from vx.y.z to vx.y.
 - this release includes all the features and bugs fixes for which we have branches vx.y.z-*
 - above should already been created in TODO.md
-- we move all these vx.y.z-* from TODO.md (also empty the todo version block if not issues for that version left in todo.md) to changelog.md, dated as current date
+- we move all these vx.y.z-* from TODO.md to changelog.md, dated as current date
+- - also empty the todo version block if not issues for that version left in todo.md
+- - changelog.md should have the (new pr to be created link against the new version)
 - change / inc version info in package.json
 - commit it, and push it to githost.
 - raise a pr raise a pr from vx.y.z to vx.y